 There are two general requirements if you are a recipient other than an individual.

 (a) First, you must make a good faith effort, on a continuing basis, to maintain a drug-free workplace.
 You must agree to do so as a condition for receiving any award covered by this part.
 The specific measures that you must take in this regard are described in more detail in subsequent sections of this subpart.
-Briefly, those measures are to—
+Briefly, those measures are to:

 (1) Publish a drug-free workplace statement and establish a drug-free awareness program for your employees (see §§ 182.205 through 182.220); and

-(2) Take actions concerning employees who are convicted of violating drug statutes in the workplace (see § 182.225).
+(2) Take actions concerning employees convicted of violating drug statutes in the workplace (see § 182.225).

 (b) Second, you must identify all known workplaces under your Federal awards (see § 182.230).